prep and serving icon.Prep & Serving

 Before We Start — A few Words on Ingredients and Substitutes

 In making the rubs, you will see me mention things by volume, in teaspoons, tablespoons, and cups.
-You will also notice I use kosher salt, coarse cracked black pepper, garlic powder (not granules) etc.
+You will also notice I use kosher salt, coarse cracked black pepper, and garlic powder (not granules) etc.

 Typically, I have many different types of pepper and a few salt types in my cupboards, but what if you only have table salt and not kosher salt?
 Or fine ground black pepper, not coarse?